 Kyle of Lochalsh is a lovely little town with two hotels...the one up on main street now owned by a big company but pre-1944 was owned/operated by my maternal grandparents and where my parents met.
 Back then there was also a smaller hotel across the road owned by great-aunts of mine.
 Progress has now made it easier to go "over the sea to Skye" but in my day there was a nice little ferry.
 Near Kyle there is the lovely little village of Plockton on the shores of Loch Carron.

-The old entrance to Porterfield Prison, Inverness, where the submitter's relative once worked
+The old entrance to Porterfield Prison, Inverness, where the story author's relative once worked

 We Want to Hear From You!